sebhtml/ray/README.md

 ## Solutions (all bundled in a single Product called Ray)

 - de novo genome assembly
-- quantification of contig abundance

-- de novo meta-genome assembly (algorithms: méta-Ray)
+- de novo meta-genome assembly
-- quantification of microbiome consortia members (algorithms: Colored Rays)
-- phylogenetic profiling based of virtual coloring (in development)

 - de novo transcriptome assembly (works, but not tested a lot)
+- quantification of contig abundances
+- quantification of microbiome consortia members
-- quantification of transcript expression (algorithms: Colored Rays)
+- quantification of transcript expression
+- taxonomy profiling of samples
+- gene ontology profiling of samples

 see Documentation/BiologicalAbundances.txt